Haaankkk/uncCSencyclopedia/README.md

 Description of the Game:

-Before the game, users should keep one UNC professor in mind.
+Before the game, users should keep one UNC CS professor in mind.
 Once beginning the game, users are directed to answer several multiple-choice questions.
 Our “thought-reading” Encyclopedia is (hopefully) able to guess who is the professor in your mind!
 After several rounds of the game,